DavidNart90/KNUST-BreastCancer-Prediction/README.md

-# Breast Cancer Prediction at KNUST Hospital
+# Breast Cancer Prediction at Oforikrom Municipality, Ghana
 ---
-This repository contains the resources and codebase for a research project aimed at predicting breast cancer cases using data from the KNUST hospital.
+This repository contains the resources and codebase for a research project aimed at predicting breast cancer cases using data from the Oforikrom Municipality, Ghana.

 ## Overview